PiwikPRO/PPMS-PublicDocs/platform/getting_started.md

 To generate API credentials, follow these steps:

 1. Log in to [Piwik PRO](https://piwik.pro/login/).
-2. Go to Menu &gt; Profile.
+2. Go to Menu &gt; User panel.
 3. Navigate to API credentials.
 4. Click Generate new credentials.
 5. Enter Name and click OK.